Newsletter No. 3 (EN)

 A Thai Company submitting payments to another Thai Company is not required to withhold income tax except the Revenue Code says so.
 The important exemptions are:

-1. Income from services provided (e.g. fees, brokerages, meeting fees, and commission fees):
+1. Payment for services provided (e.g. fees, brokerages, meeting fees, and commission fees):

-1% of the payment paid to a Thai Company, 0% of the payment paid to a Thai Bank
+1% of the payment paid to a Thai Company;

 0% or 10 %

-5. Income from liberal profession (e.g. laws, arts of healing, engineering, and architecture):
+5. Payment for a liberal profession (e.g. laws, arts of healing, engineering, and architecture):

 3% of the payment

-6. Income from payments to contractors who provide essential materials besides tools:
+6. Payment to contractors who provide essential materials besides tools:

 3% of the payment